Accessibility Strategies in the Brightspace Content Tool

 The university additionally has contracts with several captioning vendors.
 The cost is approximately $2 per minute.

 If you can't provide captions, consider uploading a transcript.
 You can add it to your content page as a topic, post it in a discussion, or upload it as an attachment to an assignment.
-For help determining the best method for providing a transcript, contact the D2L Consulting team.
+For help determining the best method for providing a transcript, contact the Brightspace Consulting team.

 Use Lists Instead of Tables